Ruwantha-Furnitures/Ruwantha-Furniture-MobileApp/README.md

 # Ruwantha-Furnitures-MobileApp

- To Download Expo on your machine  - npm install --global expo-cli(Beforehand should have npm on your machine) Clone the repo - git clone https://github.com/Ruwantha-Furnitures/Ruwantha-Furniture-MobileApp.git Change the Directory(to run client) - cd Ruwantha-Furniture-MobileApp => cd frontend => npm install Change the Directory(to run server) - cd Ruwantha-Furniture-MobileApp => cd backend => npm install
+ To Download Expo on your machine  - npm install --global expo-cli(Beforehand should have npm on your machine) \n Clone the repo - git clone https://github.com/Ruwantha-Furnitures/Ruwantha-Furniture-MobileApp.git Change the Directory(to run client) - cd Ruwantha-Furniture-MobileApp => cd frontend => npm install Change the Directory(to run server) - cd Ruwantha-Furniture-MobileApp => cd backend => npm install